kailash-manasarovar/statement/docs/timeline/2023/june.md

 - It's all set ups and contrived events designed to terrorize me.
 - It is indeed very stressful and I'm still feeling enormously sexually aroused all the time and I cannot think straight.
 - I believe the signs and symbols coupled with the promise of a relationship, the overwhelming sexual feelings, and whatever narcotics I'm ingesting create a sort of attachment to anything that has any relation to what's been going on.
+- I now believe these are well-known criminal manipulation techniques.

 ## Twitter